icrc/openmrs-module-patientgrid/docs/rest/resources/README.md

 `value` Display obs value

-`formPath` The field path on the form the observation was captured
+`formFieldPath` The field path on the form the observation was captured

-`formNamespace` The field namespace on the form the observation was captured
+`formFieldNamespace` The field namespace on the form the observation was captured

 `encounter` A map with 2 entries, one entry has the key named `uuid` while its value is the uuid of the encounter the observation belongs to, the other entry has key named `encounterType` while its value is the uuid of the encounter type